 In Revelation 13 it also says "upon his heads the name of blasphemy".
 Herod, which is actually "Herodes" in the Greek texts, derives from the same Greek root word as "hero" and "heroic".
 To the Greeks however, Heroes were the Demigods, half human half god beings, or deified humans.
 So the very meaning of the name of Herod was Blasphemous.
-It's also occurred to me that the name could be a masculine form of Hera, after him Herakles(Hercules) was named.
+It's also occurred to me that the name could be a masculine form of Hera, after whom Herakles(Hercules) was named.

 1. Herod The Great, 37-1 B.C.
 Was the first to have the name and the first to rule as King, being proclaimed King of The Jews (Rex Judearum) by the Roman Senate.
 He massacred the children of Bethlehem.